Understanding the Basics of Private Dental Insurance

 - A network of local dentists (sometimes you can choose, sometimes one is assigned to you)

-- Out of pocket costs (deductibles and co-pays)
+- Out-of-pocket costs (deductibles and co-pays)

 - Yearly cap on coverage (the maximum amount the company will pay out per year on dental services)